 We are again talking about scarcity here: disproportionate numbers of students wanting to get access to a resource, such as a library book, a specialized computer, textbooks, and more.

 Accurate scheduling and allocation makes the process fairer and more efficient.
 When reserving equipment, each piece of equipment can be assigned a number in the system so that it can be reserved digitally.
-For example, if a student wants access to a microscope that has already been reserved, he or she will be denied the request, not granted it in error.
+For example, if a student wants access to a microscope that has already been reserved, they will be denied the request, not granted it in error.

 Robotic process automation bots can gather and input the grades of a student, their instructors’ comments about their progress, and include all supplementary information onto their transcripts.